1986 – A gift of fate

 Instantly, we fell into a conversation as natural as if we'd known each other for years, and, what I learned from him over the next few minutes, not only stimulated my spirit of adventure but excited me in a way I'd not felt for years.

-Depositing my pigskin leather briefcase on the filing cabinet, I sat in silent stillness at my desk for maybe ten minutes whilst trying to digest the experience of meeting a man dressed in basic attire and Jesus sandals.
+Depositing my pigskin leather briefcase on the filing cabinet in my office, I sat in silent stillness at my desk for maybe ten minutes whilst trying to digest the experience of meeting a man dressed in basic attire... even Jesus sandals.
 A man whose words had challenged how I was spending my life.

 Over the next few days our friendship developed rapidly as we each embraced the debt we owed to serendipity.

-I soon learned, Tony wasn't simply a gardener doing a job, but an entrepreneur who owned a tool hire company comprising of two branches – one in Rugeley and the other in Hawaii!
+I soon learned, Tony wasn't simply a gardener doing a job, but a, slightly eccentric, entrepreneur who owned a tool hire company comprising of two branches – one in Rugeley and the other in Hawaii!

-Tony was different... he didn't see why anything should be impossible.
-He was digging the garden because he enjoyed it!
+Tony was different... he didn't see why anything should be impossible... and something resonated.
+He'd been digging the garden because he enjoyed it.
+Furthermore, his morning certainly seemed more appealing than mine.
 He was packed with modesty, humility and kindness.

 Unsurprisingly, I discovered that his mind and outlook were fertile ground to any new idea that even 'might' prove successful, and, like me, he very easily got excited about creative business possibilities.

-Within days of his appointment, he proved this reputation to be thoroughly justified, by deciding to renege on an existing 'gentleman's' supply agreement between the two companies.
+Within days of his appointment, he'd proved this reputation to be thoroughly justified by deciding to renege on an existing 'gentleman's' supply agreement between the two companies.

-One week later, we found ourselves sitting opposite him over a fifteen foot long rosewood boardroom table – and having a civilised conversation about the weather in Japan! (his previous job).
+One week later, we found ourselves sitting opposite him over a fifteen foot long rosewood boardroom table – and having, what started out as a civilised conversation about the weather in Japan! (his previous job).

-However, when we dared to quietly deliver our well-rehearsed message, like a pantomime villain, he burst into life and, throwing his head back, gave out an spine-chilling laugh that matched his six foot six frame.
+However, when we dared to quietly deliver our well-rehearsed message, like a pantomime villain, he burst into life and, throwing his head back, gave out a spine-chilling laugh that matched his six foot six frame.
+It turned out appealing to his "more reasonable side" was a non-starter... he didn't have one!

 Okay, so the gloves were off, and we went at it hammer and tongs ending with Tony and I threatening to put him out of business and storming out of the building.
-So much for subtlety and finesse!
+So much for subtlety, finesse and professionalism!

 We drove off with angry faces and bodies supercharged with adrenalin until glancing down we both noticed we were still wearing our very expensive brushed stainless-steel visitors badges in our lapels.

-We exploded into a bout of laughter ending with Tony – still laughing - saying "well, what do we do now then"?
+We exploded into a bout of laughter so much so that neither of us could talk.
+Then Tony – still laughing - saying "well, what do we do now then"?
 Twenty miles later we knew exactly what we were going to do.

-We therefore named the company after him… KT Engineering!
+We named the company after him… KT Engineering!

 These were truly heady days and working with Tony was a dream.
 Within a few months we had broken a world-wide monopoly on desiccant dehumidification that had been held by a real giant of a company.

-We got on so well - whilst he provided years of experience, funding and inspiration, my time was spent designing and manufacturing.
+We got on so well - whilst he provided years of experience, funding and inspiration, my time was spent designing and manufacturing machines.
 Rewardingly, we shared our joint successes, with delight and much laughter.

 Working on our strategy was fascinating, and it gave us so much pleasure each time our goals were realised.
-We saw ourselves as a wild cat sneaking into the palace where a huge, overfed feline was sleeping – helping ourselves to its dinner - all the time being motivated by Mr Nasty and his evil empire.
+We saw ourselves as the wild cat that sneaks into the palace where a huge, overfed feline is sleeping – helping ourselves to its dinner; all the time being motivated by Mr Nasty and his evil empire.

 Creating another company, British Desiccant Drying, then enabled us to offer a service of drying out and protecting buildings, ships, aeroplanes, submarines and produce.

-Both companies thrived but, after five years of great success (and fun), Mr Nasty was sacked, when his company realised their error and overnight our bubble of motivation was punctured.
+Both companies thrived but after five years of great success (and fun), Mr Nasty was sacked, when his company realised their error of their ways.
+Overnight the bubble of our motivation was punctured.

 After ten years, we sold both companies which made way for other new ventures.